smiracle/interview-questions/topics/systems_design_readme.md

 - Protocol Optimization: Using protocols designed for low latency, such as WebSockets for real-time web applications, can reduce the delays introduced by communication protocols.
 - Caching: Storing frequently accessed data in temporary storage close to the user (such as in-browser caches or edge nodes) minimizes the need for repeated data retrieval actions.

-In essence, lower latency interaction enhances the performance and user experience of digital services and applications by minimizing delays, making activities such as online gaming, real-time communication, and interactive web browsing more efficient and enjoyable.
+Lower latency interaction enhances the performance and user experience of digital services and applications by minimizing delays, making activities such as online gaming, real-time communication, and interactive web browsing more efficient and enjoyable.

 [↑ Back to top](#systems_design-topics)

-### How does buffer overflow work?
+### What is buffer overflow?

 A buffer overflow occurs when more data is written to a buffer (a temporary storage area in memory) than it can hold.
 Since buffers have a fixed capacity, any extra data can overflow into adjacent memory spaces.
 This behavior can lead to various types of software vulnerabilities, including crashes, data corruption, and security breaches, such as unauthorized access or execution of malicious code.

-How Buffer Overflow Works:
+ ##### How Buffer Overflow Works
 - 1) Buffer Definition and Data Writing: A buffer is typically created by allocating a fixed amount of memory for storing data, such as user input.
 When data is written into the buffer, it's expected that the amount does not exceed the allocated size.
 - 2) Overflow Condition: The overflow happens when the program does not properly check the amount of data written into the buffer, allowing more data to be written than there is space allocated for it.
 - 3) Memory Corruption: The extra data that cannot fit in the buffer spills over into adjacent memory spaces.
 This can overwrite important data, such as other variables, program state information, or even the instructions to be executed next (the return address of a function, for example).
 - 4) Exploitation: Malicious actors can exploit buffer overflows by carefully crafting the input data so that the overflow overwrites specific areas of memory with payloads designed to execute arbitrary code.
 If, for example, the return address of a function is overwritten with the address of the injected malicious code, the program's execution flow can be hijacked, allowing attackers to execute code with the privileges of the vulnerable program.

-Preventing Buffer Overflows: To mitigate buffer overflow vulnerabilities, developers and programmers use several strategies, including:
+ ##### Preventing Buffer Overflows
 - Bounds Checking: Implementing checks in the code to ensure that data written to a buffer does not exceed its allocated size.
 - Safe Programming Languages: Using programming languages that inherently check array and buffer boundaries, such as Java or Python, can prevent buffer overflows.
 - Static Code Analysis: Utilizing tools that analyze source code for potential buffer overflow vulnerabilities before the application is run.